 Closing an account makes it easy to see how the balance of a given account has changed.
 The most decisive information here comes from the amount and position of the closing balance.
 In the simplified example, it is obvious that the checking account lost €500, and the cash register gained €500.
 In practice, of course, the accounts contain considerably more entries and have an opening balance (which is the closing balance of the previous year) – but that doesn’t change the validity of this example.

-Leave it to the professionals by clicking here.
+Leave it to the professionals in just a few clicks

 Double entry bookkeeping: The chart of accounts (der Kontenplan)

 A company’s chart of accounts (Kontenplan) lists all accounts that a company uses to record transactions.
 The chart is often divided into account classes.
 It contains a logical, comprehensible structure in which individual accounts are given at least one account number as well as a text explanation.
 Normally, additional information relevant to the account is also provided.